 Joseph M. Sanzari Children’s Hospital was the first in New Jersey to implant a responsive neurostimulation (RNS) device in a pediatric patient to treat drug-resistant focal epilepsy.

 Our pediatric epilepsy monitoring units are the only monitoring units in New Jersey with board-certified pediatric neurologists who have advanced training and years of experience in pediatric seizure assessment, diagnostic testing, treatment and follow-up care.

 Epilepsy and Seizure Treatment Options

 Our goal is the same as yours; to stop or decrease the frequency of the seizure, without interfering with your normal activities of daily living.
+Our treatment options include:

 - Medication.
 Your epileptologist will help you find the best possible medication for seizure control with minimal side effects.

 - Diet modification is a powerful treatment for epilepsy and may be useful in addition to medication or other therapies.
 Our registered dietitians can work closely with our epileptologists to design a specific dietary plan for you.